Vaishnav-Kanhirathingal/PassMark/README.md

 <img src="https://github.com/user-attachments/assets/9d5c178f-625a-4ec4-b5a4-714ff493598a" alt="Empty home screenshot" width="273">
 <img src="https://github.com/user-attachments/assets/ac6a3703-1ac5-4011-8d17-ad0942bcc994" alt="Empty home screenshot" width="273">

+> Description - TODO

 ### Create a password (Home screen -> Crete new password screen -> save)

 Once Authentication is completed, you would be taken to the home screen.
 Now, you can create a new password by using the create-new-password `+` floating action button.
 Create a new password by adding necessary details.
 Title and password are compulsory details.
 The last 2 options are security features.
+Warnings might occur if details are improper/ incomplete.
+In that case once all warnings are sorted, click the save button.

+[empty home screen -> create new password screen -> select vault drop down -> back and fill details -> save -> home (GIF)]

+[password screen wih error -> solve error -> home]

+[update flow]

-Passmark allows you to do 2 additional things. require fingerprint authentication to copy your password and second is a keep on device only option.
+> Passmark allows you to do 2 additional things, `require fingerprint authentication` to copy your password and second is a `keep on device` only option.
 This way the current password is saved locally only.
 It would survive logouts but not app resets and uninstalls as they aren't stored remotely.
 This is a security feature for users who might want to store certain details locally only as that would certainly be helpful in avoiding cyber-attacks.

-[empty home screen -> create new password screen -> select vault drop down -> back and fill details -> save -> home (GIF)]

-Warnings might occur if details are improper/ incomplete.
-In that case once all warnings are sorted, click the save button.

-[password screen wih error -> solve error -> home]

 ### View a password -